Beginning January 1, late fees will be assessed. Log in to the eLicense Dashboard to renew your CPA credentials.

-Beginning January 2, 2018, late fees will be assessed.
-Additionally, those who renew their Ohio permit after this date are required to submit documentation of 120 continuing education credits earned during the previous three-year period.
+Those who renew their Ohio permit after this date are required to submit documentation of 120 continuing professional education (CPE) credits earned during the previous three-year period.

-Acceptable CPE documentation includes certificates of completion, transcripts ( if several courses are taken from the same continuing education sponsor), and other documentation that verifies the date, time, location (if applicable), and content of the program and the fact the course was completed successfully.
-You may use the continuing education form to summarize your credit.
+Acceptable CPE documentation includes certificates of completion, transcript(s) (if several courses are taken from the same continuing education sponsor), and other documentation that verifies the name of the course, the course sponsor, the attendee's name, date(s) of attendance, type and amount of CPE credit earned, location (if applicable), and the fact the course was completed successfully.

 Peer Review Firms (Attest)